My name is Eric Williamson, head coach at Unlocked Fitness and Nutrition

-- I love my social life too much to ever have a six pack
+I love my social life too much to ever have a six-pack

-- I don’t like fruits and vegetables enough to really “live the healthy lifestyle”
+I don’t like fruits and vegetables enough to really “live the healthy lifestyle”

-- I don’t have time to exercise enough to be fit
+I don’t have time to exercise enough to be fit

-- My genetics aren’t good enough to gain muscle or strength
+My genetics aren’t good enough to gain muscle or strength

-College - It was time to leave behind family, friends, a world where everything was cooked for me and an avid social life.
+It was time to leave behind family, friends, a world where everything was cooked for me and an avid social life.
 This gave me lots of lonely time in which 2 things happened in a subsequent order: First, I crashed – lonely and struggling through school I had pretty much given up on life.
 Depression was rampant; I was angry at the world for its injustice and giving me so many disadvantages in life.
-Second, I found the area of ‘personal development’ and made a life altering decision that started the journey I am still on today.
+Second, I found the area of ‘personal development’ and made a life-altering decision that started the journey I am still on today.

 Personal development taught me that I had one of two choices, continue to wallow in my sorrows as a victim of life and focus on the negative (but true) reality that I lived in OR grab my life challenges by the horns, open up to the possibility of changing my situation and focus on the positive (but also true) reality that I lived in.

-For the first time I was reading books in their entirety and not just looking up sparknotes on the internet to write a book report for school.
+For the first time, I was reading books in their entirety and not just looking up SparkNotes on the internet to write a book report for school.
 I actually found enjoyment in reading in this area known as "self-help".
 I started with many of the classics: Think and Grow Rich, The 7 Habits of Highly Effective People and How to Win Friends and Influence People.

-In the area of personal development there is a common theme in the importance of finding your passion, purpose and path in life and then developing yourself in this area so you can ultimately experience the fulfilling practice of helping others.
+In the area of personal development, there is a common theme in the importance of finding your passion, purpose, and path in life and then developing yourself in this area so you can ultimately experience the fulfilling practice of helping others.
 With my incessant struggle, yet fascination with this area of fitness, mine was right under my nose.

-Decision – Do whatever it takes to figure this out!
+Decision: do whatever it takes to figure this out!

-After my first year of college, I took the bold step of dropping the program I was in and shooting for greater, which started with going back to highschool.
+After my first year of college, I took the bold step of dropping the program I was in and shooting for greater, which started with going back to high school.
 Possibly the most difficult part of this was undoing the limiting belief that I had of not being smart enough to get good grades.
-During the next year I studied grades 11 and 12 (again!), more personal development and, particularly, how to learn.
+During the next year, I studied grades 11 and 12 (again!), more personal development and, particularly, how to learn.

 I quickly became involved in these areas wherever I could, including in many different community programs and in Dr. Lemon’s Exercise Nutrition research lab.
-This lab has educated some admireably bright minds in the fitness industry including Graeme Thomas, a successful one-on-one and online fitness coach in London Ontario, and John Berardi, founder of Precision Nutrition, the world’s most successful online fitness coaching company in the world.
+This lab has educated some admirably bright minds in the fitness industry including Graeme Thomas, a successful one-on-one and online fitness coach in London Ontario, and John Berardi, founder of Precision Nutrition, the world’s most successful online fitness coaching company in the world.

-At the end of my undergraduate career I was now strapped with a BSc in Nutrition and Dietetics, a BA in Kinesiology and a gold medal for achieving the highest GPA in the 3-year BA Kin program.
+At the end of my undergraduate career, I was now strapped with a BSc in Nutrition and Dietetics, a BA in Kinesiology and a gold medal for achieving the highest GPA in the 3-year BA Kin program.

 The following year I had the most educational 10 months of my life in my dietetic internship to attain my RD.
-Here I gained practical experience in the many areas of dietetics, including with multiple clinical populations, children and seniors.
-I was also fortunate to be mentored by one of my heros (and in my opinion, Canada’s top sports dietitian), Jennifer Sygo, through an internship rotation with her.
+Here I gained practical experience in the many areas of dietetics, including with multiple clinical populations, children, and seniors.
+I was also fortunate to be mentored by one of my heroes (and in my opinion, Canada’s top sports dietitian), Jennifer Sygo, through an internship rotation with her.
 This was obviously my favourite rotation where I experienced working with elite level athletes.

 Today my passion and path of lifelong learning continues in the metabolism and exercise nutrition lab at the University of Toronto.
 Here, I study under Dr. Dan Moore.
 Dan has produced some of the most revolutionary research in the area of exercise nutrition in recent years and his hard work and dedication to uncover the truth in this field inspires me daily.